 Entrance leading to open plan living space with door off to bathroom

-Kitchen: Steps up from the living area lead to a modern well equipped kitchen with electric oven, microwave, dishwasher, washing machine, fridge/freezer and stereo and a table for two.
+Steps up from the living area lead to a modern well equipped kitchen with electric oven, microwave, dishwasher, washing machine, larder style fridge, stereo and a table for two.

 Stairs Leading up from the main living area